Make it repairable

 Lovisa Persson, Ella F. Söderlund

-What is so challenging with designing for repair today?
+What is so challenging about designing for repair today?

 The pre-study and literature study were conducted on 65+ written works touching on the areas relevant for repairability.
 This includes behaviour psychology, circular design, product architecture, design methodologies and much more.